County Championship preview - Group 3: Are Yorkshire and Lancashire the sides to beat?

 What's changed?
 Seamers Brett Hutton and Blessing Muzarabani have departed, with the former returning to Nottinghamshire and the latter resuming his Zimbabwe career.
 Muzarabani bagged 11 wickets last season but Northants have a decent replacement in South African left-armer Wayne Parnell, who has joined as an overseas player after the end of his Kolpak deal at Worcestershire.
 Parnell will miss at least the first game of the season due to quarantine regulations but will eventually form a potent seam attack with Ben Sanderson, Jack White and Nathan Buck.

 Century-maker?
-Thurston was the leading light of Northants' batting last term and he may have to go big again if the club are to stand any chance of getting out of a tough-looking pool.
-Adam Rossington will help to fare better than 2020 - yes, he did score a ton against Warwickshire to help secure an unlikely draw but managed a total of 61 runs across his five other innings.
+Thurston was the leading light of Northants' batting last term and he may have to go big again if the club are to stand any chance of finishing in the top two in the pool.
+Adam Rossington will hope to fare better than 2020 - yes, he did score a ton against Warwickshire to help secure an unlikely draw but managed a total of 61 runs across his five other innings.
 Youngsters Vasconcelos, Curran - the brother of England duo Tom and Sam - and Emilio Gay will also want to step up.

 Wicket-taker?
 Sanderson.
 At 32 and not blessed with extreme pace, the chances of an England call-up look slim but the former Yorkshire seamer is one of the most reliable and skilful county bowlers on the circuit, with his 244 first-class wickets having come at an average below 20.